- City Departments

 Absentee Voting Information

 A request must be made if you wish to receive an absentee ballot.
 Photo ID must be provided before an absentee ballot can be mailed, unless you are a military, permanently overseas, or confidential voter, or you are on the permanent absentee list because you are indefinitely confined due to age, illness, infirmity or disability.
 If you previously were required to provide photo ID to have an absentee ballot mailed to you, and you have not since changed your name or moved, you may not need to provide photo ID again.
 Please check with the City Clerk’s office at (414) 329-5219.
-To find more information about absentee voting, go to elections.wi.gov/voters/absentee.
+To find more information about absentee voting, go to https://elections.wi.gov/voters/voting-mail.

 Absentee Ballot Requests made by Snowbirds and Voters Temporarily Away